kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 ![Invitation Message](./txtmessage.png)

-He also asked for an interview from his previous company he was applying for so I asked him if he could forward the message he received and if I could just go instead of him.
-He said:
+He also asked for an interview from his previous company he was applying for so I asked him if he could forward the message he received and if I could just go instead of him, he said:

 >Try it bro, there's nothing to lose.

-He forwarded it to me.
-By the way, we were both applying for the same position.
-He later went to the interview.

 **April 12, 2014 - Saturday**
 ( yeah I can still remember).
-I went there with hope but security didn't allowed me to go through.
-I already gave my ID and he said "Sit there and wait for the call".
+I went there with hope but the security didn't allowed me to go through.
+I gave my ID and he said "Sit there and wait for the call.".

-Few minutes later, I realized to text the HR and tell what happened.
-So I texted the number who sent the message to my friend and inform them that I will replace my friend since we were on the same school.
-So I waited there for 2hrs, praying and focusing and nothing seems to happen.
-I texted my Mom because she prepared my food before I went there so she knew I was applying for the job.
+Few minutes later, I realized that I should send a message to the HR and tell what happened.
+So I texted the number who sent the message to my friend and inform them that I will replace my friend since we were on the same school and eyeing for the same position.
+So I waited there for 2 hours, praying and focusing and nothing seems to happen.
+I texted my Mom because she prepared my food before I went out so she knew I was applying for the job.

 >"Ma, I'm going home."